dtxc/dtxc/README.md

 <h2 align="center">Who the fuck am I?</h2>
-I am 15 years old, programmer and android developer (limited by computer specs).
+Programmer and android developer (limited by computer specs).
 I code in 6 languages (soon to be 7) which are listed below and I have 4 years of experience.
 Mostly inactive on github. <br>
 Currently working on: absolutely nothing.

 ![](https://komarev.com/ghpvc/?username=dtxc)